 which is a consequence of the crude estimate $|y\Lambda_{M_{2}}\epsilon_{2}|+|[\Lambda_{M_{2}},\Lambda]\epsilon_{2}|\lesssim\mathbf{1}_{y\leq2M_{2}}y^{2}|\epsilon_{2}|_{-1}$ and positivity of $A_{Q}^{\ast}A_{Q}$.
 In particular, the boundedness property of the local virial functional is clear from

 We now turn to the monotonicity estimate.
 As $-i\Lambda_{M_{2}}$ is symmetric, we have

 As seen in Lemma \ref{lem:LocalizedRepulsivity}, the monotonicity comes from the first term with acceptable errors.
 We now show that the remaining terms can be treated as errors.
-Firstly, from the estimate
+First, from the estimate

 we have

 Next, proceeding as in the proof of Lemma \ref{lem:E3-Identity}, we have

 Thus